samuelmc91/eiger2cbf/README.md

 You can get static-linked binaries built by Harry Powell from his website.
 See the bottom of the
 [iMosflm download page](http://www.mrc-lmb.cam.ac.uk/harry/imosflm/ver721/downloads.html#Eiger2CBF).
-Note that the binaries are not necessarily the latest version.
+Note that the binaries are not necessarily the latest version (160415).

 To build yourself, you should edit Makefile and run `make`.